maueroats/nsml-documents/rules.md

    pencils, erasers, calculators, and extra batteries.
 Scratch paper will be provided.

-   Some contests may be designated as no calculator contests.
-Consult the list of topics.

-   A student may use at most three calculators.
-Battery or solar powered calculators are allowed.

-   A student may use a paper foreign language dictionary.
-If desired, the host school may examine the dictionary to ensure that it is just a dictionary and does not contain formulas or other content that would give the student an unfair advantage.
+   A student may use a paper or offline electronic foreign language dictionary.
+If electronic, the student should demonstrate the capabilities to the proctor.
+   It must not contain formulas or other content that would give the student an unfair advantage.

-   "All electronic devices except for contest-approved calculators must be turned off and out of sight during contests."
-We will disqualify the scores of students violating this rule.
+   We will disqualify the scores of any student violating rule governing electronic devices. ("All electronic devices except for contest-approved calculators must be turned off and out of sight during contests.")

 6. (Issues with questions.)
    Once a test has begun, no problems will be altered and no questions will be answered.
 If a problem is impossible because it is underdetermined or overdetermined, the correct answer is "the problem is impossible."
 If a problem is ambiguous, the contestant should select what seems to be the best interpretation and solve it.